krimuru9336/AI5109-Distributed-Applications/Final Submission Project Code/README.md

 4. **Run the Application:**
    - Run the application on an emulator or physical Android device to test the registration, login, and messaging functionalities.

-## Futures added In Module 5

-- **Multimedia Support:**

-  - Enhanced the messaging functionality to support multimedia elements, including videos and GIFs.

-- **Group Chat:**
-  - Extended the application to support group chat functionality.

 ## Notes